jgermita/jekyll-now/_posts/2019-2-2-Sparklecon-Smash-Event-Report.md

 ##### [Sandstorm vs Impact](https://www.twitch.tv/videos/374027699?t=03h19m49s)

 I was hoping to have this matchup again.
-After my match against Impact at Destruction Under the Stars, I wanted to run my new upgrades against Impact to really see how much better
+After my match against Impact at Destruction Under the Stars, I wanted to run my new upgrades against Impact to really see how the new upgrades fared.

 Sandstorm worked as well as I'd hoped.
 There was an arena stick issue caused by the remains of the removed wedge, but other than that it performed how I initially envisioned it.
 Win via KO.